-How to reshape droopy breasts?Mastopexy or breast lift means the “lifting of the breast”.
+Mastopexy or breast lift means the “lifting of the breast”.
 This procedure is done for a couple of purposes and mostly for people with big breasts.
-The purpose of this procedure ranges from a simple periareolar reduction to vertical pattern of breast reduction.
+The purpose of this procedure ranges from a simple periareolar reduction to the vertical pattern of breast reduction.
 For smaller or mild saggy breasts requiring lifts, a form of augmentation would be needed for the lifting.
 The best method would be to place implants, usually using teardrop implants, which are cohesive silicone gel implants.

-*Disclaimer – It is however, recommended to have a detailed discussion with the plastic surgeon before proceeding with the procedure.
+*Disclaimer – It is, however, recommended to have a detailed discussion with the plastic surgeon before proceeding with the procedure.

-Will the procedure leave a scar?Scars will depend on how much lifting is done.
+Scars will depend on how much lifting is done.
 It may be placed around the border of the areola or down from the areola to the base of the breast or extended all the way down and hidden under the breast folds.
-The plastic surgeon will determine the best area to place the scar for the best desired outcome.
+The plastic surgeon will determine the best area to place the scar for the best-desired outcome.

-Does the procedure involve pain?This procedure is done under sedation that is administered by an anesthetist.
-Sedation will have minimal side effects as compared to general anesthesia.
+This procedure is done under sedation that is administered by an anaesthetist.
+Sedation will have minimal side effects as compared to general anaesthesia.

-What to expect for the procedure:The procedure takes approximately one to three hours, depending on the severity of the sagging and does not require hospitalization.
+The procedure takes approximately one to three hours, depending on the severity of the sagging and does not require hospitalization.
 Patients are required to rest at least a day after the procedure, before proceeding with daily work activities for the next few days after.